osxzxso/extension-bookmarker/README.md

 -----------------
 1. **Addition and Removal of Bookmarks**: Add and remove bookmarks, as well as select a category to associate each bookmark with.
 2. **View in Marketplace**: Select a bookmark to open it in the VSC Extensions Marketplace.
 3. **Categorization of Bookmarks**: Add, rename, and remove categories (folders), as well as move bookmarks from one category to another.
+There is a permanent "Default" folder available for uncategorized bookmarks.
 4. **Search Functionality**: Search through your bookmarks.
 5. **Import/Export Bookmarks**: Import and export all your data.
 6. **Tagging/Filtering System**: Add, rename, and remove tags and assign them to your bookmarks for improved organization, filtering, and retrieval.